-(4) Amounts shown in Column (i) for fiscal 2018 consist of, for (i) Mr. Paul Marciano, home security (\$148,556), automobile expenses, including fuel, maintenance and insurance (\$50,180), health insurance related expenses (\$31,444), life insurance (\$10,580), incremental cost for personal use of Company leased or chartered aircraft (\$6,813) and matching contributions to the Company's 401(k) Plan (\$4,750), (ii) Victor Herrero, automobile expenses, including fuel, maintenance and insurance (\$20,291), health insurance related expenses (\$10,088), life insurance (\$9,855) and matching contributions to the Company's 401(k) Plan (or to Mr. Herrero's DCP to "make up" for 401(k) match amounts that could not be made to the Company's 401(k) Plan) (\$3,313), and (iii) Sandeep Reddy, health insurance related expenses (\$20,158), matching contributions to the Company's 401(k) Plan (\$7,889) and tax equalization amounts related to his prior assignment in Switzerland (\$2,300).
+(4) Amounts shown in Column (i) for fiscal 2018 consist of, for (i) Mr. Paul Marciano, home security (\$148,556), automobile expenses, including fuel, maintenance and insurance (\$50,180), health insurance related expenses (\$31,444), life insurance (\$10,580), incremental cost for personal use of Company leased or chartered aircraft (\$6,813) and matching contributions to the Company's 401(k) Plan (\$4,750), (ii) Victor Herrero, automobile expenses, including fuel, maintenance and insurance (\$20,291), health insurance related expenses (\$10,088), life insurance (\$9,855) and matching contributions to the Company's 401(k) Plan (contributions to the Company's 401(k) Plan (contributions to the Company's 401(k) Plan (iii) Sandeep Reddy, health insurance related expenses (\$20,158), matching contributions to the Company's 401(k) Plan (\$3,313), and (iii) Sandeep Reddy, health insurance related expenses (\$20,158), matching contributions to the Company's 401(k) Plan (\$4,789) and tax equalization amounts related to his prior assignment in Switzerland (\$2,300).
 Mr. Paul Marciano's incremental cost for personal use of Company leased or chartered aircraft referenced above was incurred as a result of a short personal leg on an extended trip that was otherwise for Company business.
 The incremental cost of the personal leg of the trip was calculated by allocating the variable costs of the trip based on flight hours, and excluding the fixed costs of the use of the aircraft as the aircraft was otherwise being used on the trip for Company business.
 In addition, when our Named Executive Officers travel on an aircraft leased or chartered by the Company for business purposes, on occasion a personal guest of the executive may accompany the executive by occupying a seat on the aircraft that would otherwise be unoccupied.
 In these situations, any incremental cost to the Company for the personal air travel is paid for or reimbursed by the executive.
 Pursuant to the terms of their employment agreements, Mr. Paul Marciano and Mr. Victor Herrero are each entitled to the use of a Company-provided automobile.
-Incremental cost to the Company for the use of Company-owned automobiles was calculated based on an Internal Revenue Service formula for valuing the use of Company-owned automobiles.
+Incremental cost to the Company for the use of Company-owned automobile.
 Incremental cost to the Company for each other item included in Column (i) was calculated using the actual cost to the Company.